 This page contains a description on how a planning application is processed from submission to the issue of a decision notice, including who we will notify on an application, how to comment, and who determines the application.

-Once an application is submitted we will check it to ensure that the forms are properly completed and that all the required documents and the correct fee is included.
-If further details are required, a letter will be sent to the applicant or agent usually within three working days.
+Once an application is submitted we will check it to ensure that the forms are properly completed, the correct fee has been received and that all the required documents are included.
+If further details are required, a letter or email will be sent to the applicant or agent usually within three working days.

 Once complete, we will formally acknowledge the application and the proposal details will be entered onto the Planning Register.
 Once registered, all applications become a public document and may be inspected at the Council Offices and on the Public Access Pages of the Council's website.
 A weekly list of applications can be viewed on the PublicAccess web pages.

 A planning application file is made up and delegated by the Development Control manager to a planning officer.